devilmind81/NFT_Opensea_Upload/README.md

 # NFT_Opensea_Upload

 1. Download Python and Chrome browser
+2. Clone this Repo
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
+4. Create folder chrome_profile
 5. python openseaupload.py (Run the script)
 7. Press the "Open Chrome Browser" button
 8. Set up your metamask wallet and login to Opensea using your wallet